 Check the Furnace Vents

+If your furnace stops working, you may need to take a quick peak outside.
 If you have a furnace with external vents for intake and exhaust, check them for debris and blockages.

 Although the pipes have screen mesh protection, they may still clog.
 This prevents the air from flowing, resulting in a broken or dysfunctional furnace.